FRAGILE - Handle with Care (CWRPS, J2) AU

 Really, it could have been worse.

-TIMESTAMP: An Angel Flying Too Close to the Ground - Prequel The love of Jared's life just landed on his head.
+TIMESTAMP: WARNING - Watch Your Step - Prequel The love of Jared's life just landed on his head.
 Not the most auspicious first meeting.
 G

 TIMESTAMP: CAUTION - Children at Play - Jensen questions his suitability as a babysitter.
 G